 Open/Closed means your code is open for extension but closed for modification.
 Every time you add a payment method by editing a switch statement, you're one typo away from breaking existing payment paths.
 The TypeScript Handbook's section on interfaces shows exactly how polymorphism solves this.

 The same principle holds for design tokens - every time you hard-code a color value in a component, you've closed it for theme extension.
-The Figma design system guide on Art of Styleframe covers how to structure tokens so a Color or Spacing value stays single-responsibility on the design side; the TypeScript patterns below carry that same intent into code.
+Structuring tokens so a Color or Spacing value keeps a single responsibility is the design-side version of the idea; the TypeScript patterns below carry that same intent into code.

 The bad version looks like this.